Updated: Sep 13

 Over 10,000 people in Ireland of working age (18-65) die in Ireland each year.
 How can their deaths be appropriately marked in their workplaces?
 And how can that be done by workplaces when the death has happened during Covid?
-This post explores some of the issues relating to death and bereavement in the workplace, and suggests Online Memorial Services, simple, tailored, dignified services may offer one helpful step on a journey beyond loss… What do you do when someone at work dies?
+This post explores some of the issues relating to death and bereavement in the workplace, and suggests Online Memorial Services- simple, tailored, dignified services of thanksgiving and remembrance- may offer one helpful step on a journey beyond loss… What do you do when someone at work dies?
 How do respectfully mark what’s happened in a way that allows colleagues of the person who has died appropriate space to deal with how the death affects them and also gives permission to make the changes that will inevitably be required in the aftermath of the death of a colleague?
 And how do you do all this during Covid restrictions, and when all those who can have been working from home?

 Workplace bereavement & death Pre Covid: Attending Funerals & Facing 'The Empty Desk'